Summary

 Steps to take if thinking about developing a BNG project to sell Biodiversity Units

-Agree the legal and monitoring fees with the Responsible Authority, sign the legal agreement.
+- Agree the legal and monitoring fees with the Responsible Authority

-There is an option to register and allocate at the same time, or unit allocations can be registered after the initial registration.
-Each time units are allocated, a metric with the provisioning project data in the offsite tabs, and the development (buyer) data in the onsite tabs is to be submitted to prevent double counting.
+- Each time units are sold, they must be allocated on the register: upload a metric with the provisioning project data in the offsite tabs, and the development (buyer) data in the onsite tabs

 - Proof of land ownership